 sorry, I know many people will disagree with me but then we are very fortunate and can all still have different opinions.

 I understand your frustration on your grandson's manners in responding to a gift.
 However, sadly generations change and things that we were brought up to be important don't always carry over to the younger generation.
 Yes, he could have responded with a thank you, but there's no time limit on those things and hopefully when he gets home for that first break from college, he'll express his appreciation then.
-The freshman year is such a turmoil and perhaps he just got caught up with college life/studies, etc. and hasn't responded yet.
-I am sure he was very grateful for your kind gift.

 I don't agree with some of these response.
 What ever happened to common courtesy and appreciation.
 I love the text and the grandson should have been ashamed.
 I quit giving gifts to grandkids a few tears ago for this reason.
 My oldest grandson called ME on his birthday asking for a new computer.